 O’Reilly Automotive’s business

-O’Reilly Automotive (ORLY) generates its revenues by selling auto parts, tools, and accessories in the US market.
-The company provides these auto parts to do-it-yourself customers as well as for professional installation purposes.
+O’Reilly Automotive (ORLY) generates its revenues by selling auto parts, accessories, and tools in the US.
+The company provides these components and tools to do-it-yourself customers as well as professionals.

-In the 3Q17 earnings report, ORLY’s CEO, Greg Henslee, mentioned that the sales growth was hit by continued low demand and adverse weather conditions in many parts of the US.
+In the company’s 4Q17 earnings report, ORLY’s CEO, Greg Henslee, noted that its 4Q17 sales growth faced a negative impact of low demand and a mild winter season in the US.

 However, the company’s management suggested that ORLY’s same-store sales growth rate is expected to improve in 1Q18 and rise to 2.0%–4.0%.
 This slightly positive guidance for 1Q18 could keep optimism alive for ORLY stock in the coming weeks.

 Read on to learn more about O’Reilly Automotive’s profit margins in 4Q17.